3dreamengine/3DreamEngine/docu/shaders.md

 ### bones
 3Dream supports animations with a few conditions:
 1. it requires a skeleton and skin information, therefore export your object as a COLLADA file (.dae)
-2. apply the bone vertex shader to the subObject in order to properly trigger its initialision
+2. apply the bone vertex shader to the mesh in order to properly trigger its initialision
 3. update animations as in the skeletal animations chapter specified